PA Department of Environmental Protection Trail Outreach

 EWC continues its consulting relationship with FPW.
 EWC manages FPW's grant procurement program, grant making program, and provides its grantees with project management assistance.
 Additionally, EWC is providing support for state and federal policy issues.

-For More than four years, EWC has managed litigation settlement funds totaling $3.5M.
+For More than six years, EWC has managed litigation settlement funds totaling $3.5M.
 This work involved providing small grants totaling $1M, and developing a comprehensive restoration strategy that will result in 35 miles of stream restoration.
 This project highlights EWC's project development, coordination, capacity building, partnering, and project management abilities.
-It is expected that this initiative will leverage $12M to $15M in state and federal funds.
+It is expected that this initiative will leverage $19M in state and federal funds, and restore 15 AMD-impacted stream miles.
+Preliminary designs are beginning and property acquistion is being finalized.

 EWC is working with White House staff and client Foundation for Pennsylvania Watersheds to educate elected officials on the benefits of RECLAIM.
 EWC has produced technical documents, economic analyses, factsheets, and White Papers on the subject.
 This work resulted in pilot funds being made available through the 2016 Omnibus Bill. $30M is available for mine reclamation projects throughout the Commonwealth.